 An essential guide to Mardi Gras in New Orleans, USA

-Wild parties, fancy dress and colourful beads make Mardi Gras in New Orleans well worth visiting this 13 February
+Wild parties, fancy dress and colourful beads make Mardi Gras in New Orleans well worth visiting this 25 February

-Why go to New Orleans Mardi Gras?
+Why go to Mardi Gras in New Orleans?

 Mardi Gras in New Orleans is an unstoppable wave of celebration, the low rumblings of which begin as early as Twelfth Night (6 January), the official start of the Carnival season.
 On this day, a few small parades will kick-start the season but major parades will only start two weeks before Mardi Gras.

 Where to go